Tooba-gif/AI-BOOK-HACK/docs/vercel-deployment.md

 2. Ensure the Output Directory is set to `build`
 3. Check that the build command is `npm run build`
 4. Confirm that the `vercel.json` file exists in the frontend directory
+5. Make sure you're accessing the root path, not a subdirectory
+6. Check if your custom domain settings (if any) are properly configured

 ## Additional Notes

 - The frontend is built with Docusaurus, which generates static files in the `build` directory
 - The site supports multiple languages (English and Urdu)
-- Make sure to update the `url` and `baseUrl` in `docusaurus.config.js` to match your deployment URL
+- Make sure to update the `url` in `docusaurus.config.js` to match your deployment URL
+- The baseUrl in `docusaurus.config.js` should remain as '/' for Vercel deployments
+- After deployment, you may need to clear your browser cache to see the latest changes

+## Redeployment

+If you've made changes to your code:
+1. Push the changes to your GitHub repository
+2. Vercel will automatically redeploy if GitHub integration is enabled
+3. Or manually trigger a redeployment from the Vercel dashboard